Epilepsy in children - dischargeSeizure disorder in children - discharge

 Things to avoid:

-- Do NOT give the child anything by mouth until the convulsions have stopped and the person is fully awake and alert.
+- DO NOT give the child anything by mouth until the convulsions have stopped and the child is fully awake and alert.

 When to Call the Doctor